Back to Guides

 Why do Americans keep seeing PFIC mentioned in Portugal Golden Visa fund discussions?

-Because a Portuguese pooled investment may be treated very differently for U.S. tax purposes than an American investor expects.
+Because a Portuguese pooled investment may be treated very differently for U.S. financial purposes than an American investor expects.
 PFIC questions can change how a fund route is evaluated, even when the immigration side looks straightforward.

 Does PFIC automatically mean a Portugal Golden Visa fund is a bad idea?